Loading...

 About Color Finishing

-The Wooden Phurba, Buddhist Handmade Of [phurba] is adorned with traditional colors, creating a captivating aesthetic through a combination of gold and various hues.
-This painting technique follows a time-honored process that aims to faithfully represent the Wooden Phurba, Buddhist Handmade Of [phurba] in accordance with traditional color descriptions.
+The Metal Phurba, Buddhist Handmade Of [phurba] is adorned with traditional colors, creating a captivating aesthetic through a combination of gold and various hues.
+This painting technique follows a time-honored process that aims to faithfully represent the Metal Phurba, Buddhist Handmade Of [phurba] in accordance with traditional color descriptions.
 In the context of Buddhist statues, this approach holds great significance.
 Each statue has its own primary color, and it is crucial to depict the statue in its authentic shade.
 Read More . . .

 Iconographic :